Hipst3rMusic/obsidian-third-mind-reader/README.md

   [DOMPurify](https://github.com/cure53/DOMPurify) (MPL-2.0 / Apache-2.0).
 - Bundled fonts: Rosarivo, Labrada, Kode Mono (SIL Open Font License).
 - If you build your own reader on top of this code, a one-line credit to **Third Mind Reader** (in your README or LICENSE) is appreciated.
-"Third Mind Reader" / "TMR" is a held name — please rename your fork.
+"Third Mind Reader" / "TMR" is a held name — please rename your fork, thanks.

 ## Contributing

-Not looking for external contributions at the moment — please **fork and release your own version**.
+Not looking for external contributions at the moment, but I encourage you to **fork and release your own version** if you'd like to really make the reader yours.
-Suggestions and bug reports are welcome via issues.
+Suggestions and bug reports are welcome via issues and the feedback button in the plugin settings.